Remove Calluses Naturally with These Home Remedies

 - It’s a good idea to have a pumice stone in your bathroom and use it when you take a bath.

-This remedy is more effective at softening hard skin and removing calluses.
+This remedy is one of the most effective ways to soften hard skin and remove calluses naturally.
 When it takes effect, you’ll only have to rub the area with a pumice stone.

 - 1 clove of garlic